AlanRostem/SteelPurge/README.md

 The checkpoints on each level is an anvil.
 These can be used to craft certain items (ammo, weapons, etc.).
 When a level is complete, before the player is about to leave the level there is an anvil for the player to use.

+#### Purge Mode

+Upon clearing a level the player is given the ability to enter *Purge Mode* on that particular level.
+This mode is essentially an event that occurs every now and again on cleared levels.
+The story aspect of this is that the X-Warbs have suddenly appeared in one particular part of the world and you need to destroy them all.

+*Purge Mode* is a round-based mode where you survive as many waves of enemies as possible.
+Every X rounds a mini-boss appears and defeating it rewards you with a random *Stage Y* weapon.